vingle1/Powershell_Prac/README.md

-# Repository to practice PowerShell scripting
+# Repository to Practice PowerShell Scripting